AlpacaInTheNight/PromptsBrowser/README.md

 4. Prompts will be sorted by their similarity to the selected prompt according to the selected parameters (tags, categories and name).

-5. If `Replace mode` is active, than clicking on a promt from the list of similar promts will replace the selected promt with the target one.
-If it is not active - will add the target promt to the active promts (keeping the selected promt).
+5. If `Replace mode` is active, than clicking on a prompt from the list of similar prompts will replace the selected prompt with the target one.
+If it is not active - will add the target prompt to the active promts (keeping the selected prompt).

 6. `Shift + click`: opens prompt edition window.